dyakonoff/cuba-validation/order-management.md

   * Check that there is sufficient stock
 * Products: browser + editor.
 Browser should allow search by name, measure
 * Stock: master-details (browse and view details/edit/create on one screen)
-* Users management: browser and editor
+* Users management: browser and editor (master-detail)

 [Back to article](README.md)